stfc/PSyclone/doc/developer_guide/dependency.rst

 .. testoutput::
     :hide:

-    Error: The write access in 'a(i,i)' and the read access in 'a(i + 1,i + 1)' are dependent and cannot be parallelised.
+    Error: The write access to 'a(i,i)' and the read access to 'a(i + 1,i + 1)' are dependent and cannot be parallelised.
 Variable: 'a'.